-Important changes (deprecations) coming in Power Apps, Power Automate, and model-driven apps in Dynamics 365
+Important changes (deprecations) coming in Power Apps, Power Automate, and customer engagement apps

-The announcements and deprecations described in this topic apply to Power Apps, Power Automate, and model-driven apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Field Service, and Dynamics 365 Project Service Automation).
+The announcements and deprecations described in this article apply to Power Apps, Power Automate, and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Marketing, Dynamics 365 Field Service, and Dynamics 365 Project Service Automation).

 Administrators and IT professionals should use this information to prepare for future releases.
 This article was first published on June 27, 2017.

 "Deprecated" means we intend to remove the feature or capability from a future major release.
 The feature or capability will continue to work and is fully supported until it is officially removed.
 This deprecation notification can span a few months or years.
 After removal, the feature or capability will no longer work.
 We are notifying you now so you have sufficient time to plan and update your code before the feature or capability is removed.

 Low-density headers in model-driven apps won't be supported with the 2021 release wave 2

 With the upcoming 2021 release wave 2 (public preview in August 2021 and GA in October 2021), the low-density header option, and runtime experience won't be supported in model-driven app forms.

 - Makers have moved away from low-density headers and usage is low.

 - Low-density headers don't promote a highly dense experience and require users to always use the flyout for all controls across view-port sizes (small to very-wide)